What is Sidereal Astrology?

 Sidereal astrology uses the visible sky for its zodiac system.
 Aries begins where it is visible.
 Since this is subjective, there are many different forms of sidereal.
 But, all forms of sidereal reference the sky.

 The diagram shows the starting points (Aries) of the two zodiac systems.
 Tropical (green) and sidereal (orange).
-The Sun is in its position in late April (after the March spring equinox).
-The Sun is in the second sign of Taurus in tropical (since it is a month after the Spring Equinox) and in Aries in sidereal (where Aries is visible in the sky).
+The Sun is in its position in late April (a month after the March spring equinox).
+The Sun is in the second sign of Taurus in tropical and in Aries in sidereal (where Aries is visible in the sky).

 Tropical signs are ahead of sidereal.
 In this example, the person's sun sign is Taurus in tropical and Aries in sidereal.
 The difference is usually about 24 degrees, depending on the sidereal system used.